adamnbowen/coding-standards/readme.md

 Only unix line endings _\n_ are allowed.

 ### 1.3 Tabs
 Code is indented using tabs.
-The display width of 1 tab is equal to 4 spaces.

 ### 1.4 Opening/closing tags
 Never use short open stags.
 Always go for the standard PHP tags.
 Note that we do NOT use a closing tag and end the file with a newline.